 The Committee welcomes exhibition proposals in these formats: photography, painting, drawing, sculpture and research projects.
 The expectation of the Committee is that applicants will have a clear proposal that includes a compelling and feasible project that will fit appropriately in dedicated exhibit space in the library.
 Exhibits that require electricity cannot be supported at this time.
 The Committee also expects that the exhibitor will ensure necessary labels and signage will provide context.
 If support is needed for labels, signage, installation materials, etc, please explicitly include that information in the request.
 Exhibitors should also be prepared to assist in the installation and de-installation of their exhibit.

-Those who wish to use banner space on the front of the library will and will submit requests through our online request form.
+Those who wish to display a banner on the front of the library will submit a banner request form on DeaconSpace.
 Approved banners will meet these guidelines: